 Tomato soup is best reheated in a saucepan over low heat but it can also be reheated in a microwave.

-We are sharing all of our favorite soup recipes with you.
+We are sharing all of our favorite comfort food recipes with you.
 Make sure to check them out for big bowl of coziness!

 Homemade Tomato Soup Recipe